 If the tip of your wing gets stuck in the lines, this is called a 'cravat'.
 This can make your glider go into a spiral, which is difficult to control.
-The first solution to get out of this situation is to stabilise the glider into normal flight, i.e get control of your direction and then pull down the stabilo line (CR4 - outside line on the C riser) until the wing tip clears.
+The first solution to get out of this situation is to stabilise the glider into normal flight, i.e get control of your direction and then pull down the stabilo line (CR4 - green line on the C riser) until the wing tip clears.
 You must be careful with any brake inputs or you may stall the opposite wing.
 You can also use strong deep pumps of the brake on the cravated side, when doing so it is important to lean away from the cravat otherwise you risk spinning or deepening the spiral.
 The aim is to empty the air out of the wing tip, but without spinning.
-Correctly done, this action will clear the cravat quickly and is the most efficient and effective method.
+Correctly done, this action will clear the cravat.